A beauty consultant and former hairdresser by profession, Jayne has been advising on cosmetics and skin and hair care for almost 20 years.

 If You Are Red

-The market is swamped with red tones—everything from light copper and ruby to deep burgundy—but natural shades of red are almost impossible to imitate.
+The market is swamped with fashion-inspired red tones—everything from light copper and ruby to deep burgundy—but natural shades of red are almost impossible to imitate.
 It’s best to forget red if your hair is more than 20 percent gray.
 Warm browns and blondes are a better choice if you want a natural-looking hair color.

 If your hair is less than 20 percent gray, a temporary coloring product that washes out after a couple of shampoos works perfectly.
 Just choose a shade as close to your own as possible to turn your white streaks into vibrant but natural-looking highlights.